eaasi/user-handbook/source/api/eaas.rst

   :>json boolean enablePrinting: When "true", enables the "Environment Can Print" setting (see: :ref:`environment_details`) :>json boolean shutdownByOs: When "true", enables the "Requires Clean Shutdown" setting (see: :ref:`environment_details`) :>json string timeContext:
-  :>json boolean canProcessAdditionalFiles: *EaaS feature not yet implemented in EaaSI nodes* :>json string archive: Indicates the Environment's storage archive, one of three options depending on its Network Status (returns "remote" for Public, "public" for Saved Locally, "default" for Private)
+  :>json boolean canProcessAdditionalFiles: *EaaS feature not yet implemented in EAASI nodes* :>json string archive: Indicates the Environment's storage archive, one of three options depending on its Network Status (returns "remote" for Public, "public" for Saved Locally, "default" for Private)
   :>json string xpraEncoding: When ``useXpra`` is set to "true", this string determines the type of image encoding used by the Xpra display server and client ("jpeg" by default)
   :>json string owner: Indicates user account that owns the Environment resource (either returns "shared" for Public or Saved Locally, or a UUID for provided user account's Private Environments)